fxxrytail/skzcode/content/support/skz-comeback/index.md

 # Comeback breakdown

 ## Music Show Win
-### This year-end 2024 most of music shows are not airing and will not announce winners.
-Music Bank will announce winner online.
-Please follow our fanbases for updates regarding this.

 A **_Music Show Win_** happens during their album promotion.
 The No. 1 song of the week is announced per music show and each music show has different criteria for it.
 Criteria is usually composed of **YouTube** streaming (FREE), **voting on apps** (FREE), buying **physical album**, and streaming on **Korean streaming platforms** (biggest criteria).